 Please Note: The VA mortgage program is available to eligible Veterans, Reserve and national guard members (called to active duty), active duty servicemembers, current Reserve and guard members (after six years of creditable service), and certain surviving spouses.

 - VA Purchase – enjoy the privilege of no down payment loans for qualified veterans and reservists

 - VA IRRRL Streamline Refinance – allows current VA home loan customers to refinance to a lower rate with reduced paperwork

-- VA Refinance (Non-Streamline) – Veterans can refinance an existing loan to 100% loan to value
+- VA Refinance (Non-Streamline) – Veterans can refinance an existing loan up to the appraised value

-The USDA offers loans up to 100% of the appraised value of a home.
-In addition the closing costs can be included with the loan as long as the total amount borrowed does not exceed the appraised value of the property.
+The USDA Rural Housing Mortgage offers loans with no down payment requirement.
+In addition, the closing costs can be included with the loan as long as the total amount borrowed does not exceed the appraised value of the property.
 The USDA loan can be used for a purchase or a refinance.
-Refinances also allow loans up to 100% of the appraised value.
+Refinances also allow loans up to the appraised value.